Character AI Ban 2026: Rules, Lawsuits & Timeline Explained

 Character AI ban visual: A digital illustration showing a broken chat bubble and a crossed-out number '18', symbolizing the new age restrictions.

-The Ban: What's Changing and When
+The Ban: What Exactly is Changing and When?

 The Psychology of AI Attachment: Parasocial Risks